marstamm/cockpit-plugin-plugin/README.md

 Tested on Camunda-BPM 7.14.0-alpha2

 ## Building the Project
+You can also download a pre-compiled version [here](https://github.com/marstamm/cockpit-plugin-plugin/releases/).
+Please keep in mind that the latest release could still be outdated.

 Install the project with `npm i` and build the plugin with `npm run build`.
 Your plugin will be created in `dist/plugin.js`.

 ## Integrate into Camunda Webapp